Last Updated on

 2) Caernarfon Castle is currently the location where the Prince of Wales is crowned.
 The round platform in the photo is the location of the crowning ceremony.

 3) The entirety of the castles was part of the final conquest of Wales by the English.
 Having difficulty conquering the Welsh, Edward I created a ring of castles in the north of Wales to surround the mountains making it difficult for the Welsh to kick the English out.

 I found the castles to be perhaps the most interesting attraction in Northern Wales.

 The Castles and Town Walls of King Edward in Gwynedd is a UNESCO World Heritage Site in Wales.
-This site consists of four castles and military fortifications dating back from the 13th and 14th century.
+This site consists of four castles and military fortifications dating back from the 13th and 14th centuries.
 This cultural site was recognized by UNESCO in 1986.

-This group of structures is considered as the finest example of military architecture in Europe.
-They were built and re-built in the 1280s by English King Edward I. This was part of his plan to expand on the domain of his kingdom in northwestern part of Wales.
+This group of structures is considered the finest example of military architecture in Europe.
+They were built and re-built in the 1280s by English King Edward I. This was part of his plan to expand on the domain of his kingdom in the northwestern part of Wales.
 As part of his conquest, he built the “Iron Ring” of castles that make up what is now the UNESCO World Heritage Site.

 About the Castles and Town Walls of King Edward in Gwynedd